Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Access to Work is a Government initiative that provides advice and practical support to the disabled who are employed, self employed or unemployed and about to start a job or work scheme.

 Jobs can be part-time or full-time or temporary or permanent.
-It is not available for voluntary work.

 To apply for help you must:

 If you are in receipt of certain benefits such as Incapacity Benefit and Employment Support Allowance you may not qualify for the Award.

 The scheme provides grants to help pay for the extra employment cost of working with a disability.
 This can include funding for:

 The grant will not cover any items considered as standard equipment in the workplace.

 To apply: Applications may be made online.
 Alternatively, you can contact Access to Work Monday to Friday 8am to 6pm.

 When you phone remember to have the following details: